nomad-coe/nomad-simulations/docs/model_method/basis_sets.md

 Note that typically, different kinds of regions also have different mathematical formulations.
 Each formulation has its own dedicated section, to facilitate their reuse.
-These are all derived from the abstract section `BasisSet`, so that `basis_set_components: list[BasisSet]`.
+These are all derived from the abstract section `BasisSetComponent`, so that `basis_set_components: list[BasisSetComponent]`.

-Generically, `BasisSet` will allude to the the formula at large and just focus on capturing the _subtype_, as well as relevant _parameters_.
+Generically, `BasisSetComponent` will allude to the the formula at large and just focus on capturing the _subtype_, as well as relevant _parameters_.
 The most relevant ones are those that most commonly listed in the Method section of an article.
 These typically also influence the _precision_ most.
 Extra, code-specific subtypes and parameters can be added by their respective parsers.